kubevirt/kubevirt.github.io/_posts/2019-10-23-KubeVirt_k8s_crio_from_scratch_installing_KubeVirt.md

 testvm   13s   false
 ```

-After the Virtual Machine has been created, it has to be started, to do so, the virtcl or the kubectl can be used (dependeing on what method has been choosen in previous steps).
+After the Virtual Machine has been created, it has to be started, to do so, the virtctl or the kubectl can be used (depending on what method has been chosen in previous steps).

 ```sh
 k8s-test.local# ./virtctl start testvm